 Ms. Johnson began her legal career as an E. Barrett Prettyman fellow with the Georgetown Criminal Justice Clinic in Washington, D.C.
 She then served as a law clerk to Justice Michael L. Bender on the Colorado Supreme Court.
 She practiced law for several years at O’Melveny & Myers LLP (San Francisco office) and at Haddon, Morgan & Foreman, P.C.
 (Denver).

-Ms. Johnson currently serves on the Board of Directors for the Colorado Criminal Defense Institute and Words Beyond Bars.
+Ms. Johnson currently serves on the Board of Directors for the Colorado Criminal Defense Institute and on the Advisory Board of Words Beyond Bars.
 She has previously served on the Steering Committee of the Colorado Innocence Project and the Board of Directors for the Estes Valley Land Trust.